kbilak/Django-Blog-Template/README.md

 ## Features

-- adding posts in admin panel,
+- adding posts in admin panel - with TinyMCE text editor,
 - category and tag can be assigned to post,
 - user management - login, registration, password handling,
 - comment and rating systems - each post can be commented and rated by the user,